9781773058757_cover Enlarge Cover

 John Elizabeth Stintzi

-John Elizabeth Stintzi is the author of the novels My Volcano and Vanishing Monuments (finalist for the Amazon Canada First Novel Award) and the poetry collection Junebat.
+John Elizabeth Stintzi is the author of the novels My Volcano and Vanishing Monuments (finalist for the Amazon Canada First Novel Award), the story collection Bad Houses, and the poetry collection Junebat.
 They are the recipient of the 2019 RBC Bronwen Wallace Award and the Sator New Works Award, and their writing has appeared in Ploughshares, The Malahat Review, Kenyon Review, and others.

-John Elizabeth Stintzi is the author of the novels My Volcano and Vanishing Monuments (finalist for the Amazon Canada First Novel Award) and the poetry collection Junebat.
+John Elizabeth Stintzi is the author of the novels My Volcano and Vanishing Monuments (finalist for the Amazon Canada First Novel Award), the story collection Bad Houses, and the poetry collection Junebat.
 They are the recipient of the 2019 RBC Bronwen Wallace Award and the Sator New Works Award, and their writing has appeared in Ploughshares, The Malahat Review, Kenyon Review, and others.

 Contributor Notes